Posted by Ship It Appliances Ltd on 19th Dec 2014Minute read

 How can you quantify noise levels from a cooker hood?

-The noise level of a cooker hood, as with the noise level of all things, is measured in dbA (‘a-weighted’ decibels).
+The noise level of a cooker hood, as with the noise level of all things, is measured in ‘a-weighted’ decibels dbA.
 What this figure means is well beyond the scope of this article, but the important thing is that it is not a linear scale; a small change in dbA level translates into larger changes in perceived volume, with the latter doubling every ten-decibels.

 So why is this important?
 It shows that small increments in dbA will make big differences in volume.
-If you’re torn between a cooker hood that generates 60dbA and one that generates 50dbA, you should always bear in mind that the former is twice as loud as the latter.
+If you’re torn between Cooker Hood A that generates 60dbA and Cooker Hood B that generates 50dbA, you should always bear in mind that the former is twice as loud as the latter.

 Bear in mind however, that dbA ratings are assigned to cooker hoods based on the product’s maximum setting.
-That means that a hood with a 70+ dbA rating would be much quieter in practice - unless you crank the hood up to full power.
+That means that a hood with a 70+ dbA rating would be much quieter in practice - unless you turn the hood up to full power.